redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 Graph databases are a great fit for handling the authorization part of IAM.

-Traditionally, IAM has been modelled hierarchically.
+Traditionally, IAM has been modeled hierarchically.
 An admin/owner in an organization that is able to access every resource.
 That admin owns different departments of the organization, the departments are split into different teams, and every team has its employees, where an employee can only be a part of one team.
 With this kind of hierarchical view, you can't' model an employee who has functions on different teams, or even different departments, which is not unusual in a modern enterprise, and even less in the startup domain.

 Consider a scenario where one department is allowed access to a group of documents, but one employee, in particular, has been assigned to work with a different team and needs to have access to a specific document belonging to that team.
 Or you have an external partner to whom you need to give temporary access.
 Or maybe you just don't want to allow a single admin access to everything in the company.